Acupuncture Effects: what to expect after your treatment.

 After you are feeling better it is best to gradually space out treatments.
 Many people find regular maintenance treatments very helpful.
 It helps keeps symptoms from returning or keeps the symptoms manageable.
 It also creates a feeling of wellness.
 The most profound shifts with acupuncture come with regular treatments over a long period of time.
 Depending on your unique situation, this can be as little as once a month.

-If you have any concerns or questions about your treatment or any reactions to the treatment please feel free to contact me.
+If you have any concerns or questions about your treatment or any side effects to acupuncture please feel free to contact me.
 I am always happy to answer questions.
+For more information on treatment plans and the best frequency of acupuncture read this post.